-"When I do public art, I am NOT a performance artist.
-My art practice in the public realm invokes a transcendental transference of human energy in the present moment through creative contact.
-It is not intended to entertain, it is intended to engage.
+"My art practice in the public realm invokes a transcendental transference of human energy in the present moment through creative contact.
+It is intended to engage.
 When I do public art I am an activating artist. "

--Bed Hermin, 2018
+-Bed Hermin, 2019

 ALL OR NOTHING